Supporting patients with serious mental illness via mobile phones

 - Enhanced quality of life for those with psychosis, a long term condition, through prevention of Deliberate Self Harm (DSH) & relapse

-- Targetted help for people who are recovering from an acute exacerbation of ill health
+- Targeted help for people who are recovering from an acute exacerbation of ill health

 - Improved self-management